 Yes, but it’s fairly limited.
 The Ring Floodlight Cam works with Amazon Alexa for hands-free voice control.
 You can cast video onto an Echo Show, Fire TV, or other Alexa-compatible smart TVs and smart displays.

 The Floodlight Cam has two LEDs that put out 1,500 lumens each, while the Spotlight Cam has two 350-lumen output LEDs.
-In our experience, we found the Floodlight Cam to be about 4-5x brighter than the Spotlight Cam.
-In other words, it’s much, much brighter.
+In our experience, we found the Floodlight Cam to be about 4 to 5x brighter than the Spotlight Cam.